-The potassium urine test measures the amount of potassium in urine.
+The potassium urine test measures the amount of potassium in a certain amount of urine.

 After you provide a urine sample, it is tested in the lab.
 If needed, the health care provider may ask you to collect your urine at home over 24 hours.
 Your provider will tell you how to do this.
 Follow instructions exactly so that the results are accurate.

-Your health care provider may ask you to temporarily stop any medicines that may affect the test results.
-Be sure to tell your provider about all the medicines you take.
-These may include:
+Your provider may ask you to temporarily stop taking any medicines that may affect the test results.
+Tell your provider about all the medicines you take, including:

-Do not stop taking any medicine before talking to your doctor.
+DO NOT stop taking any medicine before talking to your doctor.

 This test involves only normal urination.
 There is no discomfort.

-Your doctor may order this test if you have signs of a condition that affects body fluids.
-This may include dehydration, vomiting, or diarrhea.
+Your provider may order this test if you have signs of a condition that affects body fluids, such as dehydration, vomiting, or diarrhea.

 It may also be done to diagnose or confirm disorders of the kidneys or adrenal glands.

 The usual range for a person on a regular diet is 25 to 125 mEq/l per day.
-Lower or higher urinary levels may occur depending on the amount of potassium in your diet and the amount of potassium in the body.
+Lower or higher urinary levels may occur depending on the amount of potassium in your diet and the amount of potassium in your body.

+The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-Higher than normal urine potassium level may be due to:
+A higher than normal urine potassium level may be due to: